Visit our pharmacy finder and enter your ZIP code to locate a network pharmacy near you.

 Don’t need glasses or contacts to see clearly?
 Then you might think a yearly trip to the eye doctor isn’t worth your time.
 But in fact, such a visit can tell you a lot more about your health than how your eyes are doing.

-As a result, an eye exam can find a serious health condition before you notice symptoms.
+The eyes can reveal important information about overall health.
+They let doctors see blood vessels and nerves directly without surgery.
+As a result, an eye exam can find a serious illness before you notice symptoms.
 Or it can find a sign that a disease you know you have is getting worse and needs more care.
-“We’re physicians, so when we do an eye exam, we leverage the medical school training we had to gather medical information,” Dr. Iwach says.
-(Note that ophthalmologists are medical doctors.
-Optometrists are not, but they often spot other health problems, too.)

-Here’s a list of some of the health problems your eye doctor can help uncover that might surprise you.
+Here’s a list of some of the health problems your eye doctor can help uncover.

 If you have diabetes, an eye doctor may check to see if the blood vessels in your eyes are leaking into the retina.
 This is a condition called diabetic retinopathy.* This is a diabetes-related eye problem that affects the retina.
 (That’s the part of the eye that takes in light so you can see.*)